You’ve decided to bring DHSS into your classroom, where do you begin?

 |Assignment Guides provided|

 DHSS assignments are thus not like essays.
 They do more.
 A DHSS assignment can develop a range of innovations and explorations with course content that a linear essay cannot achieve.
 Digital tools and technologies invite a woven remix of students’ ideas with digital material in ways that can demonstrate critical and creative learning with the content you teach.

 Remember that this work will be new to students.
 Anne Burdick and colleagues (2012) identify that the project is the basic unit of DHSS scholarship (p.
 214).
 Thus framing your students’ assignments as “projects” may better help them tap into the new ways of engagement that you are asking from them and help them develop the project management skills that can assist their experiential learning (Kim, Warga, & Moen, 2013).

 Also, as much as we like to believe that young people are digital natives, they are not, so you have to be clear about your expectations of the process and product of their assignment so they explicitly learn how to use digital technologies to develop and enhance their understanding of the content.
-It is this explicit use of digital technologies for creating and presenting an assignment is what turns a traditional assignment done with digital technologies into a DHSS assignment that expands meaning through digital technologies.
+It is this explicit use of digital technologies for creating and presenting an assignment that turns a traditional assignment into a DHSS assignment that expands meaning through digital technologies.